City Guide for: Joshua Tree, California, United States

 Calico Ghost Town

-Step back into the Wild West at Calico Ghost Town, a former silver mining town that has been restored to its 1880s glory.
-Explore the historic buildings, take a ride on the Calico Odessa Railroad, and pan for gold.
-With its shops, restaurants, and attractions, Calico Ghost Town offers a fun and educational experience for the whole family.
+Calico Ghost Town is a former silver mining town that has been restored and turned into a tourist attraction.
+Explore the historic buildings, take a mine tour, and learn about the town's colorful past.
+Calico offers a fun and educational experience for all ages.

 Travel Time